kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

 - 'traefik.http.routers.homeassistant.rule=Host(`homeassistant.${DOMAIN_NAME}`)'
 ```

-- Request a certificate for HTTPS from Let's Encrypt
+- Request a certificate for HTTPS from Let's Encrypt, using the certsresolver `cloudflare` we defined earlier.

 ```yaml
 - 'traefik.http.routers.homeassistant.tls=true'
 - 'traefik.http.routers.homeassistant.tls.certresolver=cloudflare'
 ```

-- If they're authored properly, Traefik will be able to get this information from the docker container itself without you having to define it manually.
+- If a container is authored properly, Traefik will be able to get this information from the docker container itself without you having to define it manually.
 But unfortunately that's not the case here, so we have to define the port inside the container for Traefik to forward to.

+_Every service in Traefik has a load balancer, even if there is only one upstream service_

 ```yaml
 - 'traefik.http.services.homeassistant.loadbalancer.server.port=8123'
 ```

-Note that every service in Traefik has a load balancer, even if there is only one server.
+Finally we just need to define the networks used by Traefik.
+As noted earlier, when defining the network name in traefik labels or configuration, you must use the absolute network name, which by default is `<docker_compose_project_name>_<network_name>`.

 ```yaml
 networks:
   default:
   backend:
 ```

-Finally we just need to define the networks used by Traefik.
-As noted earlier, when defining the network name in traefik configuration you must use the absolute network name, which by default is `<docker-compose-project-name>_<network_name>`.